 There are a variety of recreational and educational options for guests, with many kilometers of well-marked and maintained hiking trails throughout 700 acres of cloud forest.
+Visit our Species List page for downloadable lists of the plants and animals found in the reserve.

 Cloudbridge offers several options for visiting groups including: interpretive tours, volunteer service projects, and study abroad programs.
 Group interpretive tours can be based on one of our standard tours (see the Tours page for details) or can be tailored to your interests.